A model-based analysis of the AggregateEU mechanism: Implications of overbidding and non-commitment: The AggregateEU framework

 \section{The AggregateEU framework}

-As of 2025, few academic contributions on the AggregateEU mechanism exist: the platform is relatively new and limited information is available on its effects and operation.
-Most publications are opinion pieces of traders and energy market experts, or summaries of the EC and news pieces on the results of auction rounds.
+As of 2025, few academic contributions on the AggregateEU mechanism exist, as the platform is relatively new and limited information is available on its effects and operation.
+Most publications feature opinion pieces from traders and energy market experts, as well as summaries of the EC's decisions and news pieces on the results of auction rounds.

-Since its launch in Q2/2023 to Q2/2024, there have been five short-term and one mid-term tendering rounds: short-term tenders delivered 43 bcm of matched gas, while the mid-term tender matched 33.65 bcm of gas. \cite{ACER2024}.
+AggregateEU, operated by the PRISMA joint capacity booking platform, was launched in Q2 2023.
+PRISMA ceased operating the platform at the end of May 2025, from which date the European Commission will now undertake these activities on the EU Energy Platform.
+Since its launch in Q2 2024, there have been five short-term and two mid-term tendering rounds.
+Short-term tenders delivered 43 bcm of matched gas, while the mid-term tenders matched 33.65 and 20 bcm of gas (see \citep{ACER2024}, \href{https://energy.ec.europa.eu/news/joint-gas-purchasing-very-good-results-2nd-mid-term-demand-aggregation-round-natural-gas-2025-03-26_en}{European Commission} and \href{https://www.rigzone.com/news/about_700_bcf_of_gas_matched_in_2nd_midterm_round_of_aggregateeu-27-mar-2025-180049-article/?utm_source=chatgpt.com}{Rigzone}).

-There is unconfirmed anecdotal evidence that out of the 43 bcm of matched short-term contracts by September 2024, contracts for only 1 bcm have been signed and reported to the Commission \href{}{\cite{hancock2024}}.
+The matched quantities are summarised in Table \ref{tab:AEU_data_1}.
+There is unconfirmed anecdotal evidence that, as of September 2024, out of the 43 bcm of matched short-term contracts, only 1 bcm have been signed and reported to the Commission \href{}{\citep{hancock2024}}.

-Krajnik et al.\ \cite{krajnik2024demand} provide a concise summary of the AggregateEU mechanism, detailing its main operation and the results of the first four short-term tenders as well as the first mid-term tender.
+\cite{krajnik2024demand} provide a concise summary of the AggregateEU mechanism, detailing its main operation and the results of the first four short-term tenders as well as the first mid-term tender.
 By characterising the mechanism as a buyers’ group in economic literature, they provide a list of potential benefits, such as cost savings due to higher bargaining power, which can be passed on to consumers.
 At the same time, they also list potential inefficiencies, including the deadweight loss stemming from the monopsonic nature of a buyers' cartel as well as the so-called \textit{waterbed effect}.
 The waterbed effect refers to the phenomenon whereby the price discount gained by the buyers' cartel is the supplier's loss, subsequently recuperated from other buyers.
-The authors conclude that due to a lack of data on auction results and concluded contracts, it is not possible to assess whether the price reduction for EU buyers occurred or not.
+The authors conclude that, due to a lack of data on auction results and concluded contracts, it is not possible to assess whether the price reduction for EU buyers occurred.